 Chunking Hair Thinning Scissors

-These thinning scissors have wider teeth than standard thinning shears and are used to remove more hair at once.
+These scissors have wider teeth than standard thinning shears and are used to remove more hair at once.
 They are ideal for thinning out thick coats or creating a textured look in curly coats.

 Curved Thinning Shears